Bg

 IN THIS ARTICLE:

-Positive parenting has many benefits, but adopting an authoritative parenting style takes time, patience, and a lot of effort.
+Positive parenting has many benefits, but adopting an takes time, patience, and a lot of effort.
 Since the results aren’t reaped immediately, taking the time to stop and do a self-reflection can help keep our focus during the hard times (and our sanity!).
 Self-reflection is not something that many of us are taught, so it can be hard to begin integrating this habit into our day-to-day lives.
 Here are some tips to start implementing positive parenting self-reflections:

 Whether it be on pen and paper or in the notes app on your phone, set away 5 - 10 minutes during the day to write down your thoughts and feelings.
 You can use journaling prompts, or just write down your thoughts and feelings about a certain situation or behavior your child is displaying.

-Let’s say that you have been experiencing bedtime battles with your toddler for a while now and your frustration is through the roof — bedtime is not fun at all.
+Let’s say that you have been experiencing with your toddler for a while now and your frustration is through the roof — bedtime is not fun at all.
 After your little one goes to bed, sit back and reflect: What is happening prior to bedtime?
 How is my mood in the afternoon?
 What happens when I speak in a calm voice?
 What happens when I get frustrated?
 How is my child responding to my emotions?

 This strategy works best when you actually have the time to sit down on your own, so make sure that you find some alone time to be able to give this exercise the thought it deserves.